AbeHandler/SpringRA/README.md

-# More than just topic models: A two-sided review of new directions for computationally-driven theory development.
+# More than just topic models
+#### A two-sided review of new directions for computationally-driven theory development

 ## Overview